Dormer Pramet: Dormer Tools (1913–2013)

 Dormer Tools was founded on 4 September 1913 by H. A. Dormer and L. Robertson as The Sheffield Twist Drill Co.
 Ltd on the corner of Solferino Street and Cemetery Road in Sheffield, England, with a workforce of around 20 people.

-On 5 June 1916, while serving with the diplomatic service as Deputy Director of Production at the Ministry of Munitions, Robertson was killed aboard along with Field Marshall Lord Kitchener, Secretary of State for War.
+On 5 June 1916, while serving with the diplomatic service as Deputy Director of Production at the Ministry of Munitions, Robertson was killed aboard along with Field Marshal Lord Kitchener, Secretary of State for War.

 The Dormer brand trademark – originally used as a brand name for the company's twist drills – was registered in 1924.
 In time, the Dormer name was so well known globally that it would become the official company name (see 1975).

 In the early 1950s the company became the first drill manufacturer in Europe to introduce the steam temper treatment to its products.

 In 1975 SKF acquired the company and, in the process, became the world's largest manufacturer of High-Speed Steel cutting tools.

 In 1992 Dormer was acquired by the Sandvik group.

 In 2007 Dormer merged with Precision Twist Drill and Union Butterfield in US, Canada and Mexico.